Metro League

 What is Metro League?

-• The Metro Soccer League is dedicated to providing young players with the best opportunity to acquire the skills and talents to take their soccer to the next level.
-The Metro Soccer League has been established to provide young, talented soccer players from across the Avalon Peninsula with a league that fosters quality and competitive soccer, sportsmanship, and fun with over 100+ youth soccer teams participating every year.
+The Metro Soccer League is dedicated to providing young players with the best opportunity to acquire the skills and talents to take their soccer to the next level.
+It has been established to provide young, talented soccer players from across the Avalon Peninsula with a league that fosters quality and competitive soccer, sportsmanship, and fun, with over 100+ youth soccer teams participating every year.

 Divisions Focus Breakdown: